🔼The name Zenan: Summary

 🔼Etymology of the name Zenan

 The name Zenan (צנן) could be a contracted form of Zaanan (צאנן) in which case it probably comes from the noun צאן (so'n), meaning flock.
-But it may very well also come from any of the roots צנן (snn):
+But it may very well also come from the roots צנן (snn):

 For a meaning of the name Zenan, both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names go with the noun צאן (so'n) and translate Zenan as Place Of Flocks (while both read Rich In Flocks for Zaanan).